CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 ### 3. Proper Printer Placement

-It's also essential to keep your printers in a cool, shaded location.
+Keeping your printers in a cool, shaded location is also essential.
 Exposure to drier and hotter environments may increase the chance of clogged printheads.
 When this happens, you'll have no choice but to clean the printhead, which can lead to unnecessary ink usage.

 ### 4. Manually Clean the Printhead